vovan-/cyclist-datafiled-garmin/README.md

 * GPS: GPS status - antenna bar;
 * Battery: visualization of battery percentage as indicator bar;
 * Time of the day;
+* Unit settings applied only before starting the activity.
+During activity settings won't apply.

 ===============================================

 ## Installation Instructions
-A Data Field needs to be set up within the settings for a given activity (like Run)
+A Data Field needs to be set up within the settings for a given activity (like Bike)

 * Long Press UP
 * Settings